 Five years later, we did it again.

 We quit our traditional office jobs in Prague, sold everything, packed our life into backpacks and set off with a one-way ticket to Bangkok, Thailand.
-Our sights were set not on a particular city this time, but on the rest of the world.
+Our sights were set not on a particular place this time, but on the rest of the world.

 Dan and Audrey: Driven by curiosity, guided by respect